ThomasHankins/ExtremeBowling/README.md

 # CS 3GC3 - Project

-To run file running the make command in the local directory should be sufficent.
+To run the file: enter make command in the local directory.
+This will compile and run automatically.
 To clean and recompile, type make clean followed by make again.

 ## Features Implemented